 Arenal Hanging Bridges

 The first activity we did on the Arenal Volcano Combo Tour was visit the Mistico Hanging Bridges private reserve.
 The 16 static and hanging bridges sit on 600 acres of private land developed purely for eco-tourism and wildlife viewing.

-It is an easy 3.1 km trail that goes all around the the forest but is the perfect length for visitors to see many animals and plants, learn about the geography and land of Costa Rica and enjoy the outdoors.
+It is an easy 3.1 km trail that goes all around the the forest so is the perfect length for visitors to see many animals and plants.
+Additionally, they will learn about the geography and land of Arenal and enjoy the rain forest.

 As we started off for the first bridge, one of the guides set up telescope pointed at a frog that was hiding in the leaves.
 Then another guide pointed out a pair of tent bats sleeping under the banana tree.